quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part27_Quantization.md

 ??x
 Low-rank pre-training is significant because it can drastically reduce the number of parameters required for pre-training, thereby lowering the computational cost and time.
 By factorizing a model into smaller matrices from the start, the pre-training process becomes more efficient.

-For example, instead of training a full-rank 1024x1024 weight matrix during pre-training, we can use low-rank factorization to represent it with two smaller matrices \( A \) and \( B \), each having fewer parameters.
+For example, instead of training a full-rank 1024x1024 weight matrix during pre-training, we can use low-rank factorization to represent it with two smaller matrices $A $ and$B$, each having fewer parameters.
 This approach can significantly reduce the overall computational requirements while maintaining or improving model performance.
 ```java
 public class LowRankPreTrainingExample {
     public static void main(String[] args) {